EdwinKuo1337/CS598-DLH-Final-Project/README.md

 You can download the pretrain files here on my google drive, the best weight is named 'Reproduced_best_performance_weight': https://drive.google.com/drive/folders/18li5FKJEhwRsPM5tpttsocalH_-GaPfO?usp=sharing

+Put the downloaded weight in the saved_weights folder under StageNet folder

 # Data preparation

 We do not provide the MIMIC-III data itself.
 You must acquire the data yourself from https://mimic.physionet.org/.
 Specifically, download the CSVs.
 To run decompensation prediction task on MIMIC-III bechmark dataset, you should first build benchmark dataset according to https://github.com/YerevaNN/mimic3-benchmarks/.